-GNOWSYS is a specification for a generic distributed network based memory/knowledge management.
+GNOWSYS is a specification for a generic distributed graph based data/memory/knowledge management.
 Typically computer memory is managed as a tree, or as nested arrays.
 Our attempt in this project is to represent all forms of declarative and procedural knowledge as a network, and then develop network processing methods to create and publish knowledge as a network.

 Just as the language LISP provides list oriented computing framework, we try to model the knowledge as nodes in a network.
 The interpretation (meaning) of a node depends on the links the node has with other nodes, and the interpretation of the other neighbouring nodes in turn depends on their network and so on.
 The nodes are organized and processed according to a complex data structure called the neighborhood, akin to a frame.